beemojs/beemo/docs/tips.md

 > This approach has an additional benefit of not cluttering `stdout`.

+In some cases, a glob pattern can match too many files, and exceed the maximum size for arguments passed to a command.
+To work around this set `expandGlobs` to `false` in the Driver options.
+For this to work correctly, the underlying tool must correctly handle the glob patterns you pass in.

 ## Parallel commands

 Multiple commands for the same driver can be run in parallel by passing one or many `//` parallel